Cube ships a cubemastercli binary that covers the

 Against cubemastercli

-Cube’s CLI is bigger than ours: cluster-admin subcommands, auth
+Cube’s CLI is bigger than ours: cluster-admin subcommands and log

-flows, log streaming with cursor state.
-We don’t yet have clusters,
+streaming with cursor state.
+We don’t yet have clusters or streaming

 the endpoints we have are fully wired, the ones we don’t exit 3 with